About us

 Interculturality

-We are bringing in different disciplines and perspectives.
-Our team is very diverse and we bring together different worlds (Action Research, academia, activists, artists, healers, coaches).
+We bring in different disciplines and perspectives.
+Our team is diverse and we convene different worlds (action researchers, activists, artists, psychologists, program designers).

 Community